-- become the holder or controller of more than 20% of the voting rights in a Code Company (taking into account shares in the Code Company held by 'associates'); or - increase an existing holding or controlling interest of 20% or more of the voting rights in a Code Company, except by means of: - □ an acquisition under a 'full offer' or 'partial offer' in accordance with the Takeovers Code: - an acquisition or allotment approved by an ordinary resolution of the shareholders of the Code Company in accordance with the Takeovers Code excluding the acquirer, disposer, allottee and their associates:
+- become the holder or controller of more than 20% of the voting rights in a Code Company (taking into account shares in the Code Company held by 'associates'); or - increase an existing holding or controlling interest of 20% or more of the voting rights in a Code Company, except by means of: - □ an acquisition under a 'full offer' or 'partial offer' in accordance with the Takeovers Code: - □ an acquisition or allotment approved by an ordinary resolution of the shareholders of the Code Company in accordance with the Takeovers Code excluding the acquirer, disposer, allottee and their associates; - a 'creeping' acquisition, which allows a shareholder who already holds or controls more than 50%, but less than 90% of the voting rights in a Code Company, to acquire up to an additional 5% of the voting rights in a 12 month period by reference to the lowest shareholding in that 12 month period; - a compulsory acquisition, which allows a shareholder who already holds or controls 90% or more of the voting rights in a Code Company, to compulsorily acquire the remaining

-- timeframes under the Takeovers Code.
-If these timeframes expire, further voting rights can be acquired by agreement but not compulsorily; and - ☐ a scheme of arrangement approved by the Court under the Companies Act 1993 neil.millar@minterellison.co.nz
+- voting rights in the Code Company, subject to certain timeframes under the Takeovers Code.
+If these timeframes expire, further voting rights can be acquired by agreement but not compulsorily; and - ☐ a scheme of arrangement approved by the Court under the Companies Act 1993.